-Few things in life can be more exciting — or more daunting — than the Special Occasion.
-Be it a birthday, holiday, anniversary, promotion, graduation, or something different altogether, special occasions call for special meals, eaten at special restaurants.
-Even though more and more of us are eschewing fancy sit-down spots these days for less-expensive home cooked and fast-casual meals, there will always be a reason to visit an expensive restaurant every so often, so we’ve tracked down the most expensive restaurant in every state and the District of Columbia.
+Be it a birthday, holiday, anniversary, promotion, graduation or something different altogether, special occasions call for special meals at some of the best restaurants in America.
+Even though more and more people are eschewing fancy sit-down spots these days for less-expensive home-cooked and fast-casual meals, there will always be a reason to visit an expensive restaurant every so often, so here are the most expensive restaurants in every state and the District of Columbia.

-Finding the most expensive restaurant in any given state is actually a little more difficult than you might expect.
-Even if there are $60 entrees on the menu, if you really just want to order a $12 appetizer and drink water you can get in and out paying less than you would at your local Applebee’s.
-So for today’s purposes, we’re saying that expensive restaurants fall into two categories: those with very pricey entrees (usually steakhouses), and those where the only option is an expensive tasting menu.
-These are the two types of eateries where the average bill is higher than any other type of restaurant, so in our opinion these are what most people think of when they think of “expensive restaurants.”
-We also opted not to include high-end chain steakhouses in our list, in the interest of keeping it local.
+Finding the most expensive restaurant in any given state is actually a little more difficult than one might expect.
+Even if there are $60 entrees on the menu, there are some spots where you can just order a $12 appetizer and a water and get out paying less than you would at your local Applebee’s.
+So for today’s purposes, expensive restaurants fall into two categories: those with very pricey entrees and those where the only option is an expensive tasting menu.
+Big high-end chain steakhouses are not included in the list, in the interest of keeping it local.

 Located in Anchorage’s luxurious Hotel Captain Cook, Crow’s Nest offers 360-degree views and a very expensive menu from chef Reuben Gerber.
-The least expensive entrée (Penn Cove mussels) costs $36, and prices soar to $48 for a ribeye, $58 for king crab legs, and $68 for seafood paella.
+The least expensive entrée (octopus with hazelnut romesco) costs $38, and prices soar to $48 for a rib-eye, $58 for king crab legs and $72 for seafood paella.
 The tableside bananas Foster, a dessert favorite, will set you back $14 per diner.

-A visit to Scottsdale’s popular outpost of the high-end Bourbon Steak from chef Michael Mina will definitely cost you a pretty penny.
-Chilled seafood appetizers start at $24 for oysters and go all the way to "market price" (changing based on the daily price, but generally accepted to mean “very expensive”) for a shellfish tasting; non-steak entrees average around $45; and steaks start at $45 for a 9-ounce skirt steak and go all the way to $185 for a 40-ounce tomahawk ribeye.
-A-5 Wagyu will also set you back $45 per ounce.
-If you’re eyeing that 16-ounce coyboy ribeye for your birthday dinner, you’d better save up $79 for it.
+A visit to Scottsdale’s popular Bourbon Steak, from chef Michael Mina, comes with sky-high prices.
+Chilled seafood appetizers start at $24 for oysters and go all the way to "market price" (changing based on the daily price, but generally accepted to mean “very expensive”) for a shellfish platter.
+Non-steak entrees average around $45, and steaks start at $45 for a 9-ounce skirt steak and go all the way to $174 for a 32-ounce tomahawk rib-eye.
+A-5 wagyu will also set you back $45 per ounce.
+If you’re eyeing that 16-ounce cowboy rib-eye for your birthday dinner, you’d better save up $79 for it.

 Little Rock’s priciest restaurant is located inside the Capital Hotel, and is overseen by James Beard Award-winning chef Joël Antunes.
-His appetizers range in price from $14 (chicken liver mousse) to $26 (seared foie gras), and entrees start at $26 (beef bolognese) and top out at $49 (filet mignon).
-A five-course set menu with wine pairings clocks in at $125.
+At One Eleven, the appetizers range in price from $14 (chicken liver mousse) to $24 (oysters Rockefeller), and entrees start at $29 (roast chicken) and top out at $49 (steak).
+A six-course set menu with wine pairings costs $135.

 The legendary Urasawa is one of America’s finest Japanese restaurants, with two Michelin stars to its name, and it’s also wildly expensive.
-It boasts a daily-changing omakase menu of 25 or more courses, which will set you back $400 before tax, tip, and beverages.
+It boasts a daily-changing omakase menu of 30 or more courses, which will set you back about $450 per person before tax, tip and drinks.
 The average check costs more than $1,000 per person.
 It’s not just the most expensive restaurant in California, it’s one of the most expensive restaurants on Earth.

 Frasca Food & Wine/Yelp